 The CES is supposed to occur from 11th January through to 14th January 2021 in exclusively digital form.

-The BMW iX will be the vehicle to usher in the new era for BMW, in which the new-gen display and OS will be available to experience.
+The BMW iX will be the vehicle to usher in a new era for BMW, in which the new-gen display and OS will be available to experience.
 20 years ago the BMW iDrive made its debut on the BMW 7 series.